musialik/schronpress/README.md

+# Schronpress wp theme
-# Schronpress is a wordpress theme for an animal shelter
+Schronrpress is a wordpress theme for an animal shelter

 See it in action: http://otozanimalsoswiecim.pl/